andrevidela/Research-report/Thesis/index.md

 ```

 Going through this exercise would show that this process of tearing apart values and building them back up would be very similar than what we’ve done for `Nat`, but there is an additional caveat to this approach: primitive types do not have constructors like `Nat` and `Tree` do. `String`, `Int`, `Char`, etc, are all assumed to exist in the compiler and are not declared using the typical `data` syntax.
 This poses a problem for our implementation of `Copy` and `Drop` since we do not have access to their constructors nor structure.
-A solution to this problem will be provided in section 5.1.
+A solution to this problem will be provided in section \ref{subsec:mapping-primitives} .

-## Linear intuition
+## Linear Intuition

 One key tool in understanding this thesis is to develop an intuition for linear types.
 Linear types are rare in other programming languages which make them seem foreign at first glance.
 In the absence of familiarity, it is especially important to build up intuition.

 To that end we are going to explore a number of examples that illustrate how linearity can be understood.

-### You can’t have your cake and eat it too
+### You Can’t Have Your Cake and Eat It Too

 Imagine this procedure: